Last Updated on 10 September 2023 by Poorna & Brinda

 Road Condition – Good

-- Take a ferry to go to St Mary’s island which is a geological marvel.
+- Experience the sea walk at Malpe beach and then Take a ferry to go to St Mary’s Island which is a geological marvel.
 Check more details here – http://malpeboating.com/

 - Explore the island and return back and drive to Kollur to visit the Mookambika temple.